|Study location||Estonia, Tallinn|

 The studies include best practices of e-health implementation from Estonia and abroad and provide you the relevant change management skills to contribute to health care systems’ improvement.

 There are many great examples, where digital and e-health services operate well and bring value.
 For example, the Estonian digital prescribing system provides seamless prescription management to the whole population and the country-wide EHR connects 100% of all health care providers for efficient patient data sharing.
-There are also growing digital health start-ups, of which a number have been founded by previous students of Health Care Technology master’s programme.
+There are also growing digital health start-ups, of which a number have been founded by previous students of Digital Health master’s programme.

 Experience and examples of countrywide e-Health implementation in Estonia